nos/create-nos-dapp/README.md

 ## Installation
+Before we start, we need to install npm and in order to avoid permission issues on different OS, we suggest using nvm.
+You can follow the install instructions [here](https://docs.npmjs.com/getting-started/installing-node#using-a-version-manager-to-install-nodejs-and-npm).

-First, we need to install the [npm package](https://www.npmjs.com/package/@nosplatform/create-nos-dapp).
+After successfully installing npm, we need to install the [npm package](https://www.npmjs.com/package/@nosplatform/create-nos-dapp).
 This will make the `create-nos-dapp` command available in your command prompt.
 You can install the npm package by executing one of the following commands

 ```
 # Using yarn